Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 With a partner next to you, work on the following problems:

-1) Using a *for* loop to echo the numbers between 4 and 14.
+1) Use a *for* loop to echo the numbers between 4 and 14.

 2) **CHALLENGE** Within a directory you have five .fasta files (named sequence_1.fasta, sequence_2.fasta, sequence_3.fasta, sequence_4.fasta, sequence_5.fasta) that are taking up some space.
-You would like to compress only the odd numbered sequences using *gzip*.
+You would like to compress only the odd numbered sequences using the *gzip* command.
 Design a *for* loop to accomplish this task.